Luis Fernando Figari: Allegations of physical and sexual abuse

 Some groups are opposed to the Sodalitium, which has generated suspicion and alarm; it is seen by some as a conservative, elitist sect with an authoritarian and fundamentalist structure.
 In 2003, after parents accused the Sodalitium of brainwashing their son and separating him from them, the movement opened its doors to the press for the first time.
 Young members were reported as laughing at talk of brainwashing and said that they had been evangelised, not captured, as teenagers.

 Pedro Salinas, a former member, said at the time that during his membership in the SCV in the 1980s he was subject to absurd orders.
 He said that he assumed that "now the Sodalicios have learned from their mistakes and have evolved", but that when he was a member of the movement they had "sectarian characteristics".
 In a 2015 book, Salinas reported abuse and mistreatment, including sexual abuse, on the part of Figari.
 Alessandro Moroni Llabrés, the community's current superior general, responded that it was "a cause for deep grief and shame if such acts could have been committed by Luis Fernando Figari ...
 We condemn the incidents that may have occurred, especially the sexual abuse".
 Moroni said that the testimonies Salinas reported were plausible and needed to be thoroughly clarified, and that former members of the Movement had reported abuse.

 Church authorities were investigating.
 Allegations submitted to ecclesial tribunals were kept confidential.
 Figari denied all accusations, but made no public statement, "as would be his moral obligation".
 The SCV asked for forgiveness, and said they offered victims help.
 They formed a committee of members and non-SCV experts to meet with any person affected and said they were committed to investigating and clarifying the truth about "the incidents, which are intolerable, because they involve grave suffering for persons who trusted our community, and they betray our deepest values".
 They said they were available to cooperate with civil and ecclesial authorities.

-There were thirty allegations of abuse by Figari and his closest associates, including Daniel Murguía and Germán Doig.
-Salinas's book also detailed Figari's involvement in his youth with right-wing Catholic, extreme right-wing, and falangist groups.

-In 2016, Sodalitium of Christian Life leader Alessandro Moroni posted an online video claiming, among other things, that Figari was now in a state persona non grata after the organization conducted an investigation which found that he engaged in sex abuse.
-Moroni stated that “After the testimonies received, we consider Luis Fernando Figari guilty of the allegations of abuse against him and declare him persona non grata in our organisation as we deplore and wholly condemn his behaviour.”
-It was also reported that Figari had been living in the Vatican since 2010.

-In September 2024, it was reported that Figari and other members of Sodalitium Christiane Vitae were found to have sexually abused 19 minors and 17 adults since 1975.